 In the UK, there are now five or six!
 However, some of these databases are located abroad, operating call centres with little or no local knowledge about the UK.
 Three are 'company owned' and may therefore use data to promote other products and services - ie sending out advertising material.
 Petlog is the one we use and is by far the biggest and is maintained in the UK by The Kennel Club.
 Petlog operate 24/7, are based in Aylesbury and are Founding members of the of the European Pet Network, which means that if you lose your pet in mainland Europe you still have a very good chance of being reunited with it.
 Petlog also run and promote Microchipping Month every June.

-AVID opted out of using the Petlog database altogether in favour of their own exclusive database - held in the USA.
+AVID opted out of using the Petlog database altogether in favour of their own exclusive database - originally held in the USA but now they have established their PetTrac in UK.
 AnimalCare (brand name IdentiChip) use the AniBase database operated by AnimalCare Inc in the UK.
 Although they all liaise with Petlog, Petlog is not permitted to view their records.
 If you wish to find out which database your chip resides on - go to:

 The registration fee is generally part of the price of the microchip.
 Depending on how the Implanter registers the pet onto the Petlog database they pay as little as £1.25 (+ vat) per pet for life-long registration.
 The implantation of the chip is of course on top of that.